AbdulQuayyum/soft-jobs/README.md

 # Soft-Jobs

-A Cross Application for Job Finders built with React-Native Technology and using JSearch API Service
+A Cross Platform Application for Job Finders built with React-Native Technology and using JSearch API Service

 ## Author